Senior Vice President

-Jeffrey has been centrally involved, on behalf of AWG, in the development, negotiation, and national ratification / implementation of the CTC.
+Jeffrey has been centrally involved, on behalf of AWG, in the development, negotiation, and national ratification / implementation of the Cape Town Convention (CTC).
 He chaired the group that prepared the initial draft of the Aircraft Protocol, chairs the International Advisory Board for the CTC’s International Registry, and is the executive director of the Oxford – UW CTC academic project.
-He now leads a global project promoting and assessing compliance with CTC.
+He now leads a global project promoting and assessing ratificiation of, and compliance with, CTC.

 Jeffrey coordinates all AWG projects, including on banking (capital requirements) reform, export credit, and cross border transferability of aircraft, and works with governments and international organizations around the world on a day-to-day basis.